 Incoming freshmen students are eligible for an essay-based scholarship in the Honors Program.
 This scholarship is not available for students who are in both the Honors Program and the President’s Emerging Leaders Program.

 15 scholarships of $1,000 dollars each will be awarded.
 These scholarships are one-time awards.
 Funds will be disbursed $500.00 fall, and $500.00 spring, contingent upon the student registering for HON 1045 in fall and HON 2220 in spring.
 This award is not repeatable.

 The topic for the essay for this year is:

 Books are a one-sided conversation—but what if they weren’t?
-Write a letter to the author of the last book you read, living or dead.
-In this letter, you are welcome to consider discussing the following elements:
+Write a letter to the author of the last book you read, whether the author is living or dead.
+In this letter, you are invited to consider discussing with the author the following elements:

 - Character development